raven-dev-ops/EA_Sports_FC_26_Discord_Bot/PRIVACY_POLICY.md

 ## Contact

-For questions or requests, contact the server administrators or the Bot maintainer: [CONTACT_EMAIL_OR_HANDLE].
+For questions or requests, contact the server administrators or use the Support page at `/support` to reach the Bot maintainer.